Data-to-Knowledge/DTK-Portal/sphinx/source/data_access.rst

 nasadap
 -------
-The `nasadap <https://github.com/mullenkamp/nasadap>`_ package was created to provide easy access to NASA satellite data via their OPeNDAP servers.
-At the moment, only TRMM and GPM precipitation mission data are available, but others like MODIS will be added in time.
+The `nasadap <https://github.com/mullenkamp/nasadap>`_ package was created to provide easy access to NASA satellite data via their OPeNDAP servers and convert them to `xarray <http://xarray.pydata.org>`_ datasets.
+At the moment, only precipitation data from the TRMM and GPM missions are available.
+It uses the python package `pydap <https://pydap.readthedocs.io>`_ to access the OPeNDAP servers.

 pyhydllp
 ------------